 I have already posted Aloo Tikki recipe earlier..
-Will call this Version 2 ( V.2) .Much more simpler and less time consuming.
+Will call this Version 2 ( V.2) .Much more simpler Alu /Potato Cakes recipe and less time consuming.
 Got this recipe from my Gujrathi aunt who lives in London.
-She is quite an expert.. at it:) I was making Aloo Tikki chat .. and happen to have a quick regular conversation with her..
+She is quite an expert.. at it:) I was making Aloo Tikki chat and planned the next day some Ragda Patties ..
+When I was having a quick regular conversation with her..
 Thats when I got this sooper easy recipe !!

 Makes 20 medium sized tiki's

 |Chilli Powder||1-2 Tsp ( depending on the hotness)|

 - Wash and boil the potatoes.
 Allow it cool a bit .
 Make sure to peel and mash when still warm.
 Once cooled , it will be slightly difficult to get a uniform mash.